ysyk2021/ai-and-smart-agriculture-reducing-waste-and-increasing-yield/src/chapter-1-1.md

 Conclusion
 ----------

 The need for sustainable and efficient agriculture practices has never been greater.
 By leveraging AI-based smart agriculture, farmers can optimize resource management, reduce waste, and increase crop yields.
 This leads to improved profitability and sustainable farming practices.
-The next chapter will provide an overview of artificial intelligence and its applications in agriculture.